 The Master of Acupuncture program has the following specific characteristics, in addition to the above highlights shared by all programs:

-Click here to view an expanded description of the program highlights, learning outcomes, and curriculum of the Master of Acupuncture program, and how it differs from the Doctor of Oriental Medicine, Doctor of Acupuncture, and Master of Oriental Medicine degrees.
+Click here to view an expanded description of the program highlights, learning outcomes, and curriculum of the Master of Acupuncture program, and how it differs from the Doctor of Acupuncture with a Chinese Herbal Medicine Specialization, Doctor of Acupuncture, and Master of Acupuncture with a Chinese Herbal Medicine Specialization degrees.